bcowgill/bsac-linux-cfg/bin/template/playwright/README.md

 `npm run trace -- tests/test.spec.js` - to run a test and create a 🎭Playwright trace.zip with a specific test plan.
 The trace can be given to someone else to view separately and fully inspect every step of the test without needing 🎭Playwright installed.
 After the trace is recorded, the report is opened.
 Can be used by QA engineers who first record the issue with `npm run record` then use this to generate the trace to give to developers to demonstrate the issue and let them do preliminary debugging without needing access to the testing environment.

+`npm run viewtrace -- trace.zip` - to open 🎭Playwright Trace viewer with a specific trace file.
+Omit to allow drag and drop or opening with the gui.

 `npm run debug -- tests/test.spec.js` - to open 🎭Playwright and step through a specific test plan one line at a time.

 `npm run debug:mobile -- tests/test.spec.js` - to open 🎭Playwright with a mobile device viewport and step through a specific test plan one line at a time.

+`npm run devtools -- tests/test.spec.js` - to use Browser Devtools to step through your tests.
+First add a `await page.pause();` to the test you want to debug.
+Then open the Developer Tools in the browser when your test stops.
+You will have access to the `playwright` object itself in the console.
+See [🎭Playwright Debugging Tests](https://playwright.dev/docs/debug/)

 `npm run devices` - runs the `tests/debug.spec.js` test to show the list of device formats available for testing.
 And to debug the 🎭Playwright Page and testInfo objects.